Isaiah Thomas (basketball): Cleveland Cavaliers (2017–2018)

 On August 22, 2017, Thomas was traded, along with Jae Crowder, Ante Žižić, and the Brooklyn Nets' unprotected 2018 first-round draft pick, to the Cleveland Cavaliers in exchange for Kyrie Irving.
-However, during the post-trade physical examination by Cleveland staff, concerns were raised about the health of Thomas's previously injured hip.
+However, during the post-trade physical examination by Cleveland staff, concerns were raised about the health of Thomas' previously injured right hip.
 As a result, eight days after the deal was announced, the Celtics agreed to send the Cavaliers a 2020 second-round draft pick via the Miami Heat to complete the trade.
-It was later reported that Thomas had been playing with a number of secondary issues in his hip, such as a loss of cartilage and some arthritis, for several seasons.
-On September 25, 2017, the Cavaliers said that Thomas might play by the end of the year.
-On December 21, 2017, Thomas scrimmaged with the Canton Charge of the NBA G League and dressed for the first time since joining the Cavaliers, suiting up but not playing against the Chicago Bulls.
-On January 2, 2018, Thomas made his long-awaited debut for the Cavaliers, scoring 17 points in 19 minutes off the bench in a 127–110 win over the Portland Trail Blazers.
+In September 2017, TheAthletic.com reported that Thomas had been playing with a number of secondary issues in his right hip, such as a loss of cartilage and some arthritis, for several seasons.
+Thomas opted to pursue rehabilitation rather than surgery for the hip because he believed that the lengthy post-surgery recovery period would cause teams to be less willing to offer him large contracts during his upcoming free agency.

+Thomas' right hip injury proved to be debilitating, and it damaged his NBA career.
+The injury prevented Thomas from playing for the Cavaliers until January 2018.
+Upon his return to the court, Thomas was unable to play as effectively as he had played in earlier seasons.

+On January 2, 2018, Thomas made his long-awaited debut for the Cavaliers, scoring 17 points in 19 minutes off the bench in a 127–110 victory over the Portland Trail Blazers.
 A day later, Thomas returned to TD Garden.
-Although he did not play in the Cavaliers' 102–88 loss to the Celtics, Thomas received a standing ovation from the Celtics' fans.
-On January 6, he had 19 points and four assists in his second appearance and first start of the season in a 131–127 win over the Orlando Magic.
-On January 20, he scored a season-high 24 points in a 148–124 loss to the Oklahoma City Thunder.
+Although he did not play in the Cavaliers' 102–88 loss to the Celtics, Thomas received a standing ovation from the Celtics fans.
+On January 6, he had 19 points and four assists in his second appearance and first start of the season in a 131–127 victory over the Orlando Magic.
+On January 20, Thomas scored a season-high 24 points in a 148–124 loss to the Oklahoma City Thunder.
+He averaged 14.7 points per game for the Cavaliers on 36.1% shooting.

 Los Angeles Lakers (2018)

-On February 8, 2018, the Cavaliers traded Thomas, Channing Frye and a 2018 first-round draft pick to the Los Angeles Lakers in exchange for Jordan Clarkson and Larry Nance Jr. In his debut for the Lakers two days later, Thomas scored 22 points off the bench in a 130–123 loss to the Dallas Mavericks.
-On March 1, he scored a season-high 29 points in a 131–113 win over the Miami Heat.
-On March 29, he was ruled out for the rest of the season after undergoing arthroscopic surgery to his right hip.
+On February 8, 2018, the Cavaliers traded Thomas, Channing Frye, and a 2018 first-round draft pick to the Los Angeles Lakers in exchange for Jordan Clarkson and Larry Nance Jr. In his Lakers debut two days later, Thomas scored 22 points off the bench in a 130–123 loss to the Dallas Mavericks.
+On March 1, he scored a season-high 29 points in a 131–113 victory over the Miami Heat.
+On March 29, Thomas was ruled out for the rest of the season after undergoing arthroscopic surgery on his right hip.
+In 17 games for the Lakers, he averaged 15.6 points per game on 38.3% shooting.